-The National Insurance Crime Bureau estimates that it cost up to $1 billion a year in commercial and heavy equipment theft, and the number only seems to increase.
+The National Insurance Crime Bureau estimates that it costs up to $1 billion yearly in commercial and heavy equipment theft, and the number only seems to increase.
 Law enforcement typically recovers less than a quarter of the items stolen.

 When construction equipment and other items are stolen, it slows the construction project down and results in a loss of money.

 This also affects insurance policies and can result in penalties.
-The site management is also responsible for any people who trespass into the construction zone.
+In addition, the site management is also responsible for people trespassing into the construction zone.

 However, unarmed construction security guards can help you feel at ease that your equipment and yard are safe from theft and other potential risks.
 It’s peace of mind for you, the employees, and the investors.